Bankruptcy and Mediation

 I’ve also seen clients concerned about the negative connotation of bankruptcy and feeling embarrassed that they are in that position.
 That’s a common but unfortunate perception, and it’s not in keeping with the theory under which the bankruptcy laws were created.
 A bankruptcy is designed to give a fresh start to someone who had some unfortunate circumstances in which debt became unmanageable.
 It could be because debt accumulated from a medical condition and lack of adequate insurance, or a job loss.
 It could also be because of poor but not dishonest decisions that led to them being in a debilitating financial bind.

 I recently saw how bankruptcy could serve the purpose of a fresh start to a separating couple.
 I suggested that they consult with a bankruptcy attorney at the first meeting since they were unable to pay their mortgage and other debts, including a judgment lien against their house, but did have some equity in the house.

 They decided to file for bankruptcy, and work out a modification of the mortgage in the bankruptcy court (which is a much easier process than trying to work out a modification on your own).
-The judgment lien will be extinguished due to a failure of the creditor to file a claim in the bankruptcy court.
+The judgment lien will be unenforceable against the property due to a failure of the creditor to file a claim in the bankruptcy court.
 The rest of their debts were manageable for them, and they can enter into a payment plan under the Chapter 13 rules.
 Had they not consulted with a bankruptcy attorney, their home would have been foreclosed, and their equity lost.